SamueleD98/rt_assignment2/README.md

 call the *discretize field of view* function call the *take action* function
 </pre>
 The *discretize_fov* function takes as arguments the msg published on the *base_scan* topic, the pointer to an array and an integer.
 The latter is the number of subsections in which the ranges vector will be divided.
 The function discretize the ranges vector in the given number of subsections, and then it will unify the adjacent sectors.
 In the end there will be only five sectors as shown in the image:

 ![Robot_field_of_view](/images/robot_view.png)

 An increasing number of subsections reduce the width of the central one, and so the robot won't change its direction for an obstacle which is not really on its trajectory.
 This has been proved to result in a less fragmented trajectory.
-Algorithm:
+The function algorithm:
 <pre>
 compute the sector angle as PI radians on the given number of sectors compute the number of values per sector as the rounding of the sector angle on the increment angle